Measuring Weak-to-Strong Legibility of Reasoning Models: Experimental Setup

-\paragraph{Reasoning models.} We evaluate 12 open-source models that were post-trained to output chain-of-thought reasoning traces: GPT-OSS-20B, GPT-OSS-120B, Qwen3-[4B, 8B, 32B], QwQ-32B, DeepSeek-R1, DeepSeek-R1-Distill-Qwen-32B NVIDIA-Llama-3.1-Nemotron-Nano-8B, NVIDIA-OpenReasoning-Nemotron-32B, Gemma-3-[12B, 27B], and Magistral-Small-2509.
-We do not include recent proprietary, closed-weight reasoning models (GPT-5, Claude-4.5-Sonnet, Gemini-2.5-Flash) in our analysis, as their APIs only provide abstractive summaries of the actual reasoning traces; comparing against these would confound legibility by forcing an apples-to-oranges comparison between actual reasoning traces and the effects of different summarization techniques.
+\textbf{Reasoning models.} We evaluate 12 open-source models post-trained to output reasoning: GPT-OSS-[20B, 120B] \citep{openai2025gptoss120bgptoss20bmodel}, Qwen3-[4B, 8B] \citep{yangQwen3TechnicalReport2025}, QwQ-32B \citep{teamQwQ32BEmbracingPower2025}, DeepSeek-R1, DeepSeek-R1-Distill-Qwen-32B \citep{aiDeepSeekR1IncentivizingReasoning2025a}, Kimi-K2-Thinking \citep{kimiteam2026kimik2openagentic}, NVIDIA-OpenReasoning-Nemotron-32B \citep{bercovichLlamaNemotronEfficientReasoning2025}, Gemma-3-[12B, 27B] \citep{teamGemma3Technical2025}, and Magistral-Small-2509 \citep{Magistral2025}.
+We omit proprietary reasoning models (GPT-5, Claude-4.5-Sonnet, Gemini-3-Flash) in our analysis, as their APIs only provide abstractive summaries of the actual reasoning traces; comparing against these forces an apples-to-oranges comparison between load-bearing reasoning traces and post-hoc summaries.

-\paragraph{Student models.} For transfer utility, we use Microsoft Phi-3.5-Mini (3.8B) and Meta LLaMA-3.2-1B.
-Both were not explicitly trained to output reasoning, and of the two Phi is generally a more capable model.
+\textbf{Weak models.} For transfer utility, we use Microsoft Phi-3-Mini (3.8B) \citep{abdin2024phi3technicalreporthighly} and Meta Llama-3.2-1B \citep{grattafiori2024llama3herdmodels}.
+Neither was explicitly trained to output reasoning, and of the two Phi is generally a more capable model.